domichel/fvwm-xdg-menu/README.md

     we don't want any single Audio and Video application to also appear in AudioVideo.

-You may have to symlink applications.menu to fvwm-applications.menu in /etc/xdg/menus:

-    cd /etc/xdg/menus
-    ln -s fvwm-applications.menu applications.menu
+Don't make a symlink applications.menu to fvwm-applications.menu in /etc/xdg/menus.
+This doesn't arm fvwm, but can make silly bugs like kbuildsycoca4 that run forever at 100 % cpu.

 This work is copyrighted under the GPL v.2, look at the LICENSE file for details.

 Enjoy,
 Dominique Michel